After Mamata Banerjee, Tamil Nadu CM writes to PM Modi as Republic Day tableau row intensifies | Politics

 - India

-The controversy over the rejection of the Republic Day parade tableaux of some states intensified on Monday with Tamil Nadu Chief Minister M K Stalin joining his West Bengal counterpart Mamata Banerjee in seeking Prime Minister Narendra Modi's immediate intervention.

-While some leaders from the non-BJP ruled states including Kerala alleged that it was an ''insult'' by the Centre, sources at the Union government rejected the charge and decried the ''wrong precedent'' by chief ministers to portray the outcome of an objective process carried by an expert committee as a ''flashpoint'' between the Centre and the states.
+The politics over the Republic Day parade tableaux exclusion intensified on Monday with Tamil Nadu Chief Minister M K Stalin joining his West Bengal counterpart Mamata Banerjee in seeking Prime Minister Narendra Modi's immediate intervention and some leaders of the non-BJP ruled states alleging it was an ''insult'' by the Centre, which dismissed the charge.
+Stressing that the proposals of Kerala, Tamil Nadu and West Bengal were rejected by the subject expert committee after due process and deliberations, central government sources criticised chief ministers for portraying the outcome of an objective process as a ''flashpoint''.

-Stressing that the shortlist was not prepared by the Centre, they said the proposals of Kerala, Tamil Nadu and West Bengal were rejected by the subject expert committee after due process and deliberations.

 The Congress has expressed its dismay over the developments, with its leader in Lok Sabha Adhir Ranjan Chowdhury writing to Defence Minister Rajnath Singh on Saturday.